 When closing down operation of PTO driven equipment, shift PTO control to neutral, shut off the engine and wait until the PTO (feeder house) stops before getting off the combine.

-Do not wear loose fitting clothing or long, free hanging hair when operating the power take-off, or when near any rotating equipment.
+Do not wear loose fitting clothing or long, free hanging hair when operating the PTO, or when near any rotating equipment.